-We're less than a couple of months away from Game of Thrones season four, but you can reunite with star Kit Harington on the big screen in Pompeii this weekend.
-While the time period and setting aren't crazily different than in Game of Thrones, we do at least get to see Jon Snow out of his furs and baring his abs.
-It can be jarring seeing the series actors in different roles, but it's fun nonetheless.
-Their other jobs are pretty diverse — do you know which ones are Harry Potter alums, Downton Abbey dwellers, or superhero blockbuster stars?
+We're a couple days away from Game of Thrones season four, and we can't wait to reunite with this cast, especially since some of them have been up to other projects in the meantime.
+The cast's other jobs have always been pretty diverse — do you know which ones are Harry Potter alums, Downton Abbey dwellers, or superhero blockbuster stars?
 Click through to see the Game of Thrones cast as you've never seen them before.

 Source: The Weinstein Company